 Despite being blessed with plentiful natural and historic wonders Myanmar/Burma currently has the grand total of zero sites on the UNESCO World Heritage list.
 Not sure who’s to blame since if we understand correctly these things work both ways – a government has to apply for that status for a site which is then examined and accepted or refused by UNESCO?
 Also understand that the Myanmar govt has made a provisional list; Bagan, Mandalay old cities etc and whilst said govt may not be flavour of the month for obvious reasons looking through the list we see for example 6 sites in Syria, Gadaffi’s govt. had 5 sites accepted and even North Korea has the Koguryo Tombs so….?

-…but don’t think we’ve ever been quite so awe-struck upon entering a cave temple as we were at Pindaya!
-(Think we just stood in the entrance going ‘wow’ for the first 5 minutes!)
+However, I don’t think we’ve ever been quite so awe-struck upon entering a cave temple as we were at Pindaya!
+(We just stood in the entrance going ‘wow’ for the first 5 minutes!)

-There are several seperate caves in the hill but since we’d stopped so many times on the way (see previous post) we only really had time to take in the main one.
+There are several separate caves in the hill but since we’d stopped so many times on the way we only really had time to take in the main one.
 Although as we mentioned the picturesque drive through the farmlands of the Shan Plateau alone was worth it the caves were certainly one of the most stunning sites on our Burma recce and looking forward to getting back there soon to check out the other caves!

 Oh and by the way umbrella making is a local cottage industry so we stopped at a local house at the foot of the hill too!